 Maxine Lester are experts at looking for the signs that could point to trouble in the long run, and that is why we carry out mid-term inspections quarterly for Landlords who select our property visit package or higher.

 Giving your tenant/s a professional inventory at the outset of the tenancy and asking them to check that everything is in order, certainly gives your tenants the right first impression.
 They know how you are giving the property to them – in good condition, clean, tidy and with everything in working order – and they know that is how you will expect the property to be returned.
 If you do not provide an inventory, then you really are starting out on the back foot, it will also be unlikely you will be able to make a claim on their deposit for anything at the end of the tenancy because you do not have a 3rd party report to check against.
 Maxine Lester use the services of local professional clerks whom we are happy to recommend to you.

-As with many things, on the face of it renting a property should be simple.
-If handled properly then it simply takes time and requires a good understanding of the many letting obligations.
-In fact the Government have produced an easy read guide for landlords.
+On the face of it renting a property should be simple.
+In fact, the Government has produced an easy read guide for landlords.

 All staff at Maxine Lester Residential Lettings are trained to a high standard and I have always found Lisa Gadsby very efficien